 Faux lacquer is a glamorous paint treatment that falls into our canon of Luxury Paint Finishes.
 We also offer marbling, wood graining, stone blocking, gilding, fresco, faux plaster effects, decorative painting and colour glazes, stippling, cross strié, and many more.

 Feel free to contact us.
-We are based in London and Sussex and work regionally and in Europe.
+We are based in London and Sussex and work regionally and in Europe, serving interior designers, architects and private clients.